dizzib/leanconf/readme.md

 * the key/value separator `:`
 * the comment character `#`

-Indented whitespace controls nesting and everything parses to a string.
+Indented whitespace controls nesting and values are parsed to strings.

 # example